MysteryPancake/Houdini-VBD/README.md

 It's named "Improve Convergence" in the Advanced tab and disabled by default, as it tends to explode with high values.

-AVBD adds hard constraints which should resolve much faster, but I haven't implemented this yet.
+AVBD also adds dual solving meant to improve stiffness.
+This is available for AVBD Spring constraints currently, but it has mixed results.

 ## Why do collisions not work sometimes?